Getting Support and Guidance Through Mentoring

 - Challenged to use talents and share expertise

-- Most mentors are Consultants or Senior Specialty Trainees who give their time voluntarily because they have a genuine desire to help.
-They are likely to work in a different specialty to you, and you may decide to travel to another locality to see them.
+Most mentors are Consultants or Senior Specialty Trainees who give their time voluntarily because they have a genuine desire to help.
+They give their time voluntarily because they have a genuine desire to help.

-The choice of mentor will be yours, and you will set the agenda.
+The choice of mentor is ultimately yours, and you set the agenda.

-For information on how to apply for a mentor go to the how to apply section
+To apply for a mentor, please refer to the how to apply section